Howardena Pindell: Artistic style

-In 1980, she made a video called Free, White, and 21, in which she appears in a blonde wig, dark glasses, and with a pale stocking over her head as a caricature of a white woman, discussing instances of racism that she has experienced throughout her life.
-"You really must be paranoid," Pindell says performing the white woman, "I have never had experiences like that.
+In 1980, she made a video called Free, White, and 21, in which she appears in a blonde wig, dark glasses, and with a pale stocking over her head, appearing as a caricature of a white woman.
+"You really must be paranoid," Pindell says, performing as the white woman, "I have never had experiences like that.
 But, of course, I am free, white and 21."
-Soon she began expending a particular focus on racism in the art world, a subject on which she has published multiple writings.
-In 1980, she openly addressed the persistent presence of racism even within the feminist movement, organizing a show at A.I.R.
+Pindell engages in a satirical critique, discussing instances of racism that she has experienced throughout her life.
+She asserted that the "white feminist who wishes equality for herself too often remains a racist in her 'equality.'"
+From this vantage point, Pindell began expending a particular focus on racism in the art world, a subject on which she has published multiple writings.
+In 1980, she openly addressed the persistent presence of racism within the feminist movement, organizing a show at the A.I.R.
 Gallery titled The Dialectics of Isolation: An Exhibition of Third World Women Artists of the US.
-She became increasingly aware that she had often been selected for exhibition as a token black among a group of other artists, she and Carolyn Martin cofounded a cross-generational black women's artist collective called "Entitled: Black Women Artists," that has since grown to international membership, likely thanks to Pindell's consistent travel and lecturing.
-Over the years, she has visited five continents and lived in Japan, Sweden, and India for periods of time, all the while producing new work, and lecturing/writing on racism and the art community.
+She became increasingly aware that she had often been selected for exhibition as a token black among a group of other artists.
+She and Carolyn Martin cofounded a cross-generational black women's artist collective called Entitled: Black Women Artists that has since grown to international membership, likely due to Pindell's consistent travel and lecturing.
+Over the years, she has visited five continents and lived in Japan, Sweden, and India for periods of time, all the while producing new work and lecturing/writing on racism and the art community.

 Throughout the 1980s, she continued to work with expressions of identity through her painting, particularly on her own negotiation of multiple identities, as her heritage includes African, European, Seminole, Central American, and Afro-Caribbean roots, along with her position as ethnically Jewish, raised Christian.
 During this time, her pieces also became increasingly political, addressing women's issues, racism, child abuse, slavery, and AIDS.
 According to Pindell, among critics of this new work, "There was a nostalgia for my non-issue related work of the 1970s."

 In the 1990s, Pindell displayed a series of memorial works and a sequence of "word" paintings, in which her body in silhouette is overlaid with words such as "slave trade."
 This later series is reminiscent of an earlier work about South Africa that features a slashed canvas roughly stitched back together and the word "INTERROGATION" laid on top.

-In the late 1940s, early 1950s, Howardena gained inspiration for her more circular artworks from a root beer bottle she saw while with her parents in Ohio.
-The bottom of the mug had a big red circle on it, a mark once placed on dishes and silverware used to serve people of color in the south.

-Exhibitions

-Since her first major show at Spelman in 1971, Pindell has exhibited in a number of solo and group exhibitions.